 Rover Creek Trail Info

-Current Trail Conditions : Trails Clear, Logging in some areas.
+Current Trail Conditions : Watch for windfall .
+Logging in some areas.

 Lowest Trail Elevation - 552M